Mymo-in-Bb/kolic-reference-grammar/phonology.md

 🚧 This section is a Work In Progress 🚧

-Historically front vowels (specifically vowels that were front after the i-umlaut, but before the i-y merger) lenite the phoneme /g/ into [j].
+Historically front vowels (specifically vowels that were front after the i-umlaut, but before the i-y merger) lenite the phoneme /g/ into /j/.